Murshidabad district: Wasef Manzil and other buildings and sites

 Around the palace are other attractions like the Wasef Manzil (the New Palace) by the bank of the Ganges, Tripolia Gate, the Dakshin Darwaza, the Chak Darwaza, the Imambara, the Gharighar (the Clock Tower), the Bachchawali Tope (a canon) and the Madina, the only surviving structure built by Siraj-ud-Doula.
 The Bachchawali Tope (canon) was made between the 12th and the 14th century, probably by the Muslim rulers of Gaur.

 Royal library

 The library containing rare collections is not accessible to the public unless special permission is obtained.
 The building, rectangular on plan (424 feet Long and 200 ft broad and 80 ft high).
 The Palace was used for holding the "Durbar" or meetings and other official work of the Nawabs and also as the residence of the high ranking British Officials.

 Festivals

+Most Famous Fastival of Murshidabad is Beldanga Kartik puja which held in 16/17 and 17/18 November.
 Durga Puja, a five-day-long puja is the most important festival of the Hindus.
 Other pujas like Diwali, Kali puja, and Saraswati Puja are also celebrated here.
 Eid-ul-Fitr and Eid-ul-Adha (Bakri-eid, locally), Ashura are prominent Muslim festivities in this district.